MicrosoftLearning/Microsoft-365-Copilot-Immersion-Experience/Instructions/Labs/PubSec/Task_3.md

 1. Click below the inserted document and select the Copilot logo next to the text "Use Copilot or just start typing...".

-1. Type the following prompt into the chat:
+1. Type the following example prompt, or any prompt you'd like to try out:

     ```text
-    Based on the findings [/executive briefing.docx], what are the top three recommendations for enhancing employee engagement, inclusion, and wellbeing in our organization?
+    Based on the findings [paste link to executive briefing.docx], what are the top three recommendations for enhancing employee engagement, inclusion, and wellbeing in our department?
     ```

 1. Use Pages as a collaborative space to work with your colleagues in real-time.
 Share the page by typing the "@" symbol followed by a colleague’s name.